Death Valley is Growing Wider: Death Valley and Sea-Floor Spreading

 Our modern picture of the Earth, then, is that it is heated inside, mostly by radioactivity.
 That heat cannot escape easily by radiation or conduction.
 When the Earth was young, the heat stayed in and warmed the planet.
 When the rocks became hot enough, they began to convect.
 The planet probably melted completely and convected vigorously, followed by solidification that slowed but did not stop the convection.

-In convection, the hotter rocks rise, and then spread.
+In convection, the hotter rocks rise and then spread.
 Rising occurs beneath the ridges in the oceans.
-There, new seafloor is made, and then rafted away on the spreading convection cells.
+There, the new seafloor is made, and then rafted away on the spreading convection cells.
 Where a spreading zone passes under a continent, the continent is thinned and stretched, and may be torn apart to make a new ocean.
 This is occurring under East Africa in the rift valleys, and in the Basin and Range of the western United States—including Death Valley—and occurred to open the Gulf of California, moving Baja away from the mainland.
 (There may be convection cells stacked on top of each other in the mantle, and other complexities—if we tried to cover all of the wonderful complexity in an introductory course, some of you would be overjoyed but many of you would be unhappy—but this is a good start.)

 The Earth is layered chemically into a medium-to-high-silica crust, a low-silica mantle, and an iron core (well, there’s a good bit of nickel in the core, too).
 The Earth is also layered based on its ability to flow rather than break (see the Cross section of the Earth figure on the right).
 The lithosphere includes the crust and upper mantle.
 The lithosphere can flow a little in some places, but usually breaks rather than flowing if you hit it or squeeze it or pull it with sufficient vigor.
 Below the lithosphere, the asthenosphere is that part of the mantle that flows rather than breaking, and from which many spreading-ridge volcanoes come.
 The topmost layer of the mantle is the bottom part of the breaks-rather-than-flows lithosphere.
 Below this in the mantle is the flows-rather-than-breaks asthenosphere, and then other layers that also flow rather than break, and that we don’t make you learn.
 And the core has a liquid outer part and solid inner part.